Workforce Solutions South Plains helps young people complete their education in order to find and retain employment.

 How Can You Help Me?

-Workforce Solutions South Plains helps low-income youth, aged 14-24, prepare for success in the classroom – and on the job.
+Workforce Solutions South Plains helps youth, aged 14-24, prepare for success in the classroom – and on the job.
 You can receive work-readiness and life skills that will help you achieve YOUR career goals.
 Funding through the Workforce Innovation and Opportunity Act (WIOA), some of the services we offer include:

 - GED or High School Equivalency Preparation